bdftyousra/simple_shell/README.md

 0x16.
 C - Simple Shell
 ======================

--   Project to be done in teams of 2 people Yousra boudft & Ahmed Diaa Al-shahat Ibrahim
+-   Project to be done in teams of two people Yousra boudft & Ahmed Diaa Al-shahat Ibrahim

 Concepts
 --------